 The aim of the Task 1.3 Definition of the dynamic EPC scheme is to introduce and describe the concept of the dynamic EPC scheme, as envisioned in the project.
-Deliverable: D1.3: Aspects of Next generation EPC's definition.
+This report is the second version on the Aspects of Next generation EPC's definition and aims to update the general scope and necessary information which have been formulated from the development of the project's tasks up to M20.